Planning Your Trip to Cuba

 Travel to Cuba from the United States

-Currently, there are twelve travel categories covered under a pre-approved "general license," including official government business, journalism, family visitation, and humanitarian projects.
-However, the following two license categories permit any U.S. citizen to travel to Cuba at any time.
+Currently, there are eleven travel categories covered under a pre-approved "general license," including official government business, journalism, family visitation, and humanitarian projects.
+In 2019, President Trump canceled the “people-to-people” educational exchange license category that previously permitted any U.S. resident to visit Cuba.
+However, the following license category still permits any U.S. citizen or resident to travel to Cuba at any time, independently or as part of a group.

 Activities intended to provide support for the Cuban people